-Algorithm.
-First, for a given state on each node, probability density functions (PDFs) of the distributions of durations are estimated from their histograms using a kernel density estimation with a Gaussian kernel [17] to smooth the discrete boundaries in histograms.
-Then, the difference between these distributions from each pair of nodes is computed as the pair-wise distance between their estimated PDFs.
-The distance used was the square root of the Jensen-Shannon divergence, a symmetric version of the Kullback-Leibler divergence [6], a commonly-used distance metric in information theory to compare PDFs.
+The difference between these distributions from each pair of nodes is then computed as the pair-wise distance between their estimated PDFs.
+The distance used was the square root of the Jensen-Shannon divergence, a symmetric version of the Kullback-Leibler divergence [5], a commonly-used distance metric in information theory to compare PDFs.

 Then, we constructed the matrix distMatrix, where distMatrix(i, j) is the distance between the estimated distributions on nodes i and j.
-The entries in distMatrix are compared to a thresholdp.
-Each $distMatrix(i, j) > threshold_p$ indicates a potential problem at nodes i, j, and a node is indicted if at least half of its entries distMatrix(i, j) exceed thresholdp.
+The entries in distMatrix are compared to a $threshold_p$.
+Each $distMatrix(i, j) > threshold_p$ indicates a potential problem at nodes i, j, and a node is indicated if at least half of its entries distMatrix(i, j) exceed $threshold_p$.
+The pseudocode is presented above.

-Algorithm tuning. $threshold_p$ is used for the peercomparison of PDFs across hosts; for higher values of $threshold_p$ , greater differences must be observed between PDFs before they are flagged as anomalous.
-By increasing $threshold_p$ , we can reduce false-positive rates, but may suffer a reduction in true positive rates as well. $threshold_p$ is kept constant for each (workload, metric) combination, and is tuned independently of the failure injected.
+Algorithm tuning. threshold_p is used for the peer-comparison of PDFs across hosts; for higher values of $threshold_p$, greater differences must be observed between PDFs before they are flagged as anomalous.
+By increasing $threshold_p$, we can reduce false-positive rates, but may suffer a reduction in true positive rates as well. $threshold_p$ is kept constant for each (workload, metric) combination, and is tuned independently of the failure injected. $threshold_h$: Threshold value for comparison of states' durations against the historical distribution on each node.
+Specifically, states whose durations are larger than the $(threshold_h \times 100)$ -percentile of the distribution are flagged as outliers.
+Therefore, increasing $threshold_h$ reduces false positive rates but also reduces true positive rates.
+In our experiments, we have kept $threshold_p$ and $threshold_h$ constant for each workload and metric pair.